arme-project/ARME-System-Setup/src/content/docs/max-msp-patch/demo.md

 description: A quick description what the ARME Project system is and how it is used.
 ---

+If you are struggling to understand how to work this, then the score-follower offers a more friendly GUI within 'Presentation Mode'.
+You can find instructions to run this here: [Running through Presentation Mode](./max-msp-patch/demo-presentation-mode)
 ## 1. Clone the repository

 Use the following GIT Command if installed: